Esri/cad-bim-scripts/readme.md

   <img src= "https://github.com/user-attachments/assets/5559fc0e-50be-47c1-a1a3-a0853986fa06"
 </p>

-Welcome to our collection of samples for CAD/BIM in ArcGIS Pro.
+Welcome to the collection of samples for CAD/BIM in ArcGIS Pro.
 This project's goal is to inspire you to develop your own customizations.
 Below you will find a series of samples that automate common CAD/BIM workflows.

 ## Samples
 - [Download Updated Content from Autodesk Construction Cloud](Samples/Download%20Updated%20Content%20from%20Autodesk%20Construction%20Cloud)